danielcregg/aooc-project-template/README.md

 ## Running the Application

-Provide step by step instructions on how to run your applicaiton.
+Provide step by step instructions on how to run your application.
 Are there any software installs required?

 ```MARKDOWN
 List the instructions step by step